 The study published in PLoS Medicine found than without the jab, 1 in 100 people a year would develop shingles.
 After vaccination, that fell to 1 in 200.

 Even if the vaccine doesn't stop a person developing shingles, a 55% reduction in symptoms is possible.

-The NHS now provides the vaccine to anyone at the age of 70 and in a catch-up programme to people who are 78, plus people who missed the start of the programme up to the age of 80.
+The NHS now provides the vaccine to anyone aged 70 and 78.
+It also offers a catch-up programme for those who missed the start of the programme up to the age of 80.

 Is the vaccine useful if you have already had shingles?

 According to the NHS, the vaccine works well in people who have had shingles before and will provide protection against shingles in the future.
 However, having an episode of shingles will naturally boost your immune system to provide protection, so it is thought that a vaccine would provide only limited benefit if given after a recent episode of shingles.
 Current guidelines recommend waiting at least a year after a single episode of shingles, but in people who have two or more episodes within a year, they should have immunological investigation before being offered the vaccination.